sushobhanparida/wordlee/README.md

-# Wordlee
+# Wordlee 🎮

 Wordlee is a daily word guessing game inspired by Wordle, built with React for the frontend and Node.js for the backend.
-Challenge yourself to guess the 6-letter word of the day!
+Challenge yourself to guess the 6-letter word of the day! 🚀

-## How it Works

-Each day, a new 6-letter word is chosen.
-You have 6 attempts to guess the word.
-After each guess, you receive feedback on your letters:

-*   **Green:** The letter is in the word and in the correct position.
-*   **Yellow:** The letter is in the word but in the wrong position.
-*   **Grey:** The letter is not in the word at all.

-The game also features:
-*   **Discord Integration:** Log in with your Discord account to play.
-*   **Webhook Notifications:** Get a rich Discord notification when you complete a game (win or lose).
-*   **Game State Persistence:** Your game progress is saved daily, so you can continue where you left off.

-## How to Play
+## How to Play 🕹️

-1.  **Login:** Access the game and log in using your Discord account.
+1.  **Login:** Access the game and log in using your Discord account. 🔑
-2.  **Guess:** Type your 6-letter guess using the on-screen keyboard or your physical keyboard.
+2.  **Guess:** Type your 6-letter guess using the on-screen keyboard or your physical keyboard. ⌨️
-3.  **Submit:** Press "Enter" to submit your guess.
+3.  **Submit:** Press "Enter" to submit your guess. ⏎
-4.  **Feedback:** Observe the color-coded feedback on the tiles and the on-screen keyboard to refine your next guess.
+4.  **Feedback:** Observe the color-coded feedback on the tiles and the on-screen keyboard to refine your next guess. 💡
-5.  **Win or Lose:** Guess the word within 6 attempts to win, or run out of guesses to lose.
+5.  **Win or Lose:** Guess the word within 6 attempts to win, or run out of guesses to lose. 🎉/😭

-## Development
+## Development 🧑‍💻

 To run the project locally: